Topology behind topological insulators: Wavefunctions and bundles

 Since the isomorphism of vector spaces on an open set is required to be consistent with the action of the group $G$ on the fibers, a classification scheme for vector bundles depends on properties of $G$.
 The standard procedure is to determine the homotopy class of maps from the base space $M$ of $V$ to the classifying space $BG$ associated with $G$.
 Homotopy properties of $BG$ are known.
-In a homotopic classification two maps belong to the same class if they can be continuously deformed into each other and to different classes otherwise.
-Fortunately we do not need to get into the details of the space $BG$ since for vector bundles over a $D$-sphere $S^D$ the homotopy classes that need be computed depend only on the fiber group $G$.
-We also outline how $K$-theory fits in within this scheme.
-In order to classify vector bundles over a base space that is not a sphere we need to master a few simple specialized methods.
-This mastery is necessary as the problem of classifying topological insulators is, as we show, the same as the problem of classifying vector bundles over tori.
-We thus first explain how the $K$-theoretic method can be used to classify vector bundles over arbitrary base manifolds and then use this general method to classify the topological insulator.
+In a homotopic classification two maps belong to the same class if they can be continuously deformed into each other.
+Fortunately we do not need to get into the details of the space $BG$ since for vector bundles over a $D$-sphere $\sph^D$ the homotopy classes that need be computed depend only on the fiber group $G$.

+We now have a well posed topological problem.
+The topological tool appropriate for the problem is $K$-groups .
+It is used to classify bundles over both spheres and tori.

+In order to carry out $K$-group calculations over a base space that is not a sphere a number of technical issues have to be addressed.
+We define $K$-groups and then explain these technical matters and then return to show how these results allow us to understand the topological nature of topological insulators.
+However although the defining and explaining the rules for calculating $K$-groups are rather technical the rules themselves are easy to implement.